 Activities will include such things as visits by writers, scholars, and artists, performances by dance and theater troupes, celebration of national holidays (for example Día de los Muertos and Mardi Gras), and introductions to Arabic and Chinese calligraphy.

-Participants in Preston's Language and Culture Program will enroll in a one-credit fall colloquium.
+Participants in Schaff's Language and Culture Program will enroll in a one-credit fall colloquium.
 The colloquium will center on the viewing and discussion of foreign-language films chosen for their appropriateness as vehicles for addressing issues of special interest to students of foreign languages and cultures, and for considering the topic chosen for community-wide attention.